AllanKoder/ComputerScienceResources.com/README.md

    - Start the "Listen for Xdebug" configuration in VS Code.
    - Trigger a request (web, test, or CLI) and Xdebug will connect to VS Code.

+## Documentation

+- [Project Roadmap](docs/ROADMAP.md): See the planned phases and milestones for the project.
+- [Application Routes & UI Previews](docs/ROUTES.md): Browse all main routes and their associated UI images.

 ## Contributing

 We welcome contributions!
 Please open issues or pull requests.
-For suggestions of features, please resort to the Discussions tab.
+For suggestions of features, please use the Discussions tab.

 ## License